25-26J-434/k8s-runtime-aware-ebpf-orchestration/k8s/component-2/README-routing.md

 - `apply-local-redirect.sh` — checks telemetry + rule, and applies an LRP on violation.
 - `local-redirect-policy.yaml` — static example LRP manifest (manual apply if you want).
 - `k8s/test-services.yaml` — now includes `service-a`, `service-b`, and an extra backend `service-c` (port 5003) so you can test redirecting to more than one backend.
 Image for service-c lives at `examples/service-c/`.
+- `backend/` — optional Node/Express + MongoDB API to store and retrieve redirect rules for this component.

 ## Quick flow (telemetry + rule -> redirect)
 ```bash